 The tibialis anterior (TA) is the strongest dorsiflexor of the foot.
 Dorsiflexion is critical to gait because this movement clears the foot off the ground during the swing phase.

 The tibialis anterior, along with the tibialis posterior, is also a primary inverter of the foot.
 Because the TA arises from the lateral tibia and the tendon inserts on the medial border of the foot, muscle contraction lifts structures of the medial arch (medial cuneiform, first metatarsal, navicular, talus) into adduction-supination or inversion.
 The movement of inversion occurs at 2 synovial joints in the foot: the subtalar joint, between the talus and calcaneus, and the midtarsal joint, between the talus and navicular bone.
 The tibialis anterior is such a powerful inverter that muscles of the lateral compartment must be engaged in eversion for the TA to dorsiflex the foot without inversion.

-The tibialis anterior, due to its insertion on the medial foot, also supports the medial longitudinal arch of the foot.
-The medial arch is higher than the lateral arch and is formed by the following bones: calcaneus, talus, navicular, three cuneiforms, and first 3 metatarsals.
+Due to its insertion on the medial foot, the tibialis anterior also supports the medial longitudinal arch of the foot.
+The medial arch is higher than the lateral arch and is formed by the following bones: calcaneus, talus, navicular, three cuneiforms, and the first three metatarsals.